0xM1cx/Obsidian-Notes/EVSU/GEN. EL. 001/Activity One Notes.md

 ### Stye ng damit na sinusuot ng mga tao

 ### Linggwahe na ginagamit
-Sa Calbayog mayroon dalawang katutubong linguahe, eto ay ang tagalog at waray
+Sa Calbayog mayroon dalawang katutubong linguahe, eto ay ang tagalog at waray.
+Mala

 ###  Ano ang original na pinagmulan ng lugar.
 Calbayog began **as early as 1600** in a settlement called Hibatang by the river bank of the present Oquendo River.
 It had 2,000 inhabitants under the spiritual guidance of a certain Jesuit, Father Ignacio de Alzina.
 The present barangay Anislag was the forerunner of Calbayog settlement.